binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Generic

-The risks here are around accepting untrusted data and parsing it, rendering it, executing it or storing its verbatim to have the same performed on it at a later stage.
+The risks here are around accepting untrusted data and parsing it, rendering it, executing it or storing it verbatim to have the same performed on it at a later stage.

 Untrusted territory is usually a location that is not close to your back-end executing code.
-If your back-end is in the cloud that you do not control, i.e. not your hardware or staff are running it.
-Then you have serious potential issues there as well, that you may want to address.
-I've discussed in depth what these issues are in previous chapters and how to mitigate these risks.
-Basically, anywhere outside of your local network is untrusted and inside your local network is semi-trusted.
-The amount of trust you can afford depends on the relationships you have with your staff, and/or how large your staff base is.
-Also, how large your network is, and how APs are managed and many of the other issues I have discussed in the previous chapters, especially in "Network, and Physical and People" from [Fascicle0](https://leanpub.com/holistic-infosec-for-web-developers).
+If your back-end is in the cloud that you do not control, i.e. not your hardware or staff running it, then you may have serious potential issues there as well that you may want to address.
+I've discussed in depth what these issues are in previous chapters, and how to mitigate these risks.
+Basically, anywhere outside of your local network is untrusted.
+Inside your local network is semi-trusted.
+The amount of trust you afford depends on the relationships you have with your staff, and/or how large your staff base is.
+Also how large your network is, and how APs are managed and many of the other issues I have discussed in the previous chapters, especially Network, Physical and People from [Fascicle0](https://leanpub.com/holistic-infosec-for-web-developers).
 The closer data gets to the executing back-end code, the less untrustworthy the territory should be.
 Of course there are many exceptions to this rule as well.

 I could say, just don't trust anyone or anything, but there comes a time and a place that you have to afford trust.
 Just keep it as close to the back-end executing code as possible.

-If you parse, render or execute data that you can not trust; that is data accepted by an unknown user, whether it be through a browser, intercepting communications somewhere along untrusted territory.

-Today the web stack is very complicated, as we have URLs, CSS, JavaScript, XML and its derivatives, templating languages and frameworks.
+Today the web stack is very complicated, we have URLs, CSS, JavaScript, XML and its derivatives, templating languages and frameworks.
 Most of these languages have their own encoding, quoting, commenting, escaping, where most of which can be nested inside of each other.
 This makes the web browser a very treacherous place in terms of security.
 Browsers have made their living out of being insanely convoluted at interpreting all of this.
 All scripts have the same level of privilege within the browser.

 This overly complex environment leads to confusion and becomes a perfect haven for hiding malicious code chunks.